 Tooth fillings can drastically reduce your tooth sensitivity issues.
-Filling your tooth cavity not only prevents infections from doing further harm, but can also fill those holes that cause tooth sensitivity to hot and cold foods.
-After a tooth filling procedure, most patients report that their sensitivity goes away after a couple of days.
+Filling your tooth cavity prevents infections from doing further harm and can also fill those holes that cause tooth sensitivity to hot and cold foods.
+After a tooth-filling procedure, most patients report that their sensitivity disappears after a few days.

-Yes.
-Dental fillings can be removed and replaced for a number of reasons.
-It is a quick process that can renew your tooth or teeth, and add more support to an otherwise failing filling.
-If your filling is causing you issues, schedule a visit with your dentist for a second look and repair if needed.
+It is possible for your dentist to remove your dental fillings and replace them for several reasons.
+It is a quick process that can renew your tooth or teeth and add more support to an otherwise failing filling.
+If your filling is causing you issues, visit your dentist for a second look and repair if needed.

 Are dental fillings painful?

-No. Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
-No needles and intrusive dental equipment is needed to fill a cavity.
-Local anesthesia can now be administered as a topical solution.
-You might even find that the most “painful” part of the process is the time spent waiting for the anesthesia to kick in.
+Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
+This means they are quick and almost pain-free.
+Your dentist does not need needles or intrusive dental equipment to fill a cavity.
+We can administer local anesthesia as a topical solution.
+You might even feel that the most painful part of the process is the time when you are waiting for the anesthesia to kick in.